 opens a window that explains the key functions for viewing and editing Imatest settings.
 It also displays the full path for imatest-v2.ini (the default settings file) and shows how to fix bugs that can arise when imatest-v2.ini is corrupted.
 Function buttons include Save settings…, Load settings…, View/Edit settings, Copy settings, Import/Merge settings, Select ini file, INI File Editor, Scan & repair INI file, Functional interface, and Reset Defaults (all).

-The default files for storing Imatest settings are
+The default file for storing Imatest Master settings is

 - imatest-v2.ini (for most Imatest modules)

 INI files are updated during Imatest runs when settings are changed in input dialog boxes (Settings windows), in the Settings and INI file settings menus of the Imatest main window, or when the INI file is edited (see below).

 The standard imatest-v2.ini is stored in a default folder location created at installation time.

 |INI FILES are text files structured so that